 * Sneak 'n' Snore.
 The objective is to slowly walk to the button, push it, and slowly walk back to the door.
 The catch?
 There's a sleeping Chain Chomp.
-And if he wakes up and you're not hiding in your barrel, then you're out.
+And if he wakes up and you're not hiding in your barrel, then he snatches you and dumps you into the loser pipe in the corner; you're disqualified from the game.
 To make things worse, you never know exactly when he'll wake up, and the faster you move, the longer it takes to get into your barrel.
 Moving at the fastest speed makes it practically IMPOSSIBLE to hide in your barrel, even if you stop the very moment the chomp wakes up.
 It's possible for the computer players to get caught, sometimes even ALL of them might get caught, but they're also good at both moving fast and hiding in their barrel.
 Have fun trying to beat this on the Mini-Game Coaster.

 [[folder:Mario Party 3]]